Who can access your services?

 How many counselling sessions can I have?

-Yes.
-Our service can provide either telephone or face-to-face professional interpreters upon request.
+MCS can provide either telephone or face-to-face professional interpreters upon request.
+This is free of charge to our clients.

-No. Our service can provide a professional interpreter free of charge to assist you in sessions.
-We know it is it more helpful for clients to use an objective interpreter whom they do not have a relationship with.
+We feel it is more helpful for our clients to use an objective interpreter whom they do not have a relationship with.

 Do you have multilingual staff?